-Annual Report 2015: We were able to make a significant difference in our over 30 projects in East Africa, which focus on strengthening skills that foster independence and self-sufficiency.
+Annual Report 2016: We were able to make a significant difference in our over 25 projects in East Africa an Switzerland, which focus on strengthening skills that foster independence and self-sufficiency.
 At the same time, we could help people make a substantial improvement in their living conditions.
-Thanks to successful business development our growth spurt of recent years has continued, enabling us to invest 6.75 million Swiss francs in project work.
-We have succeeded in putting Biovision on a solid financial footing and positioning ourselves in the Swiss setting.
+Biovision invested more than 6.6 million Swiss Francs in projects and programmes, representing a stable continuation of our entire programme with selected new investment.

 10% Fundraising and Communication

 Source of funds 2012–2016

 34% Individual donors